StephanAlluchon/transfert-photos-google-to-Onedrive/README.md

 - Migration to other platforms/software
 - Preserving metadata lost during exports
 - Organization and cleanup of photo collections
+- OneDrive migration with complete metadata

 ⚠️ **Limitations:**
 - Requires Google Photos JSON files
 - Sequential processing (no parallelization)
 - Dependent on Google Photos export structure
+- Internet required for geocoding features

 ## 🤝 Contributing

-Contributions are welcome!
-Feel free to:
-- Report bugs
-- Suggest improvements
+Feel free to contribute to this project by:
+- **Reporting bugs** or issues
-- Add new features
+- **Suggesting improvements** or new features
-- Improve documentation
+- **Submitting pull requests** with enhancements
+- **Improving documentation** or examples

 ## 📄 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is open source and available under the MIT License.

+## 🙏 Acknowledgments

+- **OpenStreetMap** for providing free geocoding services
+- **Google Photos** for the export functionality
+- **Python community** for excellent libraries and tools

+---

+*Last updated: July 2025*
+*Author: Stephan Alluchon*